alexaibio/teaching_content/drug_development/bl_drug_discovery_process_ai.md

 As an outcome it is expected to get early insights into whether the drug behaves as expected in humans in terms of effect and side effects.
 This helps in making informed decisions about whether to proceed with further clinical development.

-## Pahase I: safety, testing on healthy people
+## Phase I: safety, testing on healthy people
 The goal is to determine **the highest dose** of a drug that can be safely administered to human without serious side affects.
 Typically is done on 20-100 healthy volunteers with so-called **dose escalation** method i.e. by administering gradually increased dose till side effects are starts to apper.
 Iy might be done in two ways
 - SAD - Single Ascending Dose studies - populating is diveded in several group and each grou have different dosage (ingle dose per participant, different doses across groups)